data-tinker/react-kotlin-chat/README.md

 ### Server
 * Navigate to the `backend` folder
 * Start the server: `./gradlew bootRun`
-* You can also start the server using Docker `make build && make run`
+* You can also start the server using Docker: `make build && make run`
 ### Client
 * Navigate to the `frontend` folder
 * Install dependencies `npm install`